United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government

-The United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government is a select subcommittee of the House Judiciary Committee created by the House on January 10, 2023.
-Established to investigate alleged abuses of federal authority, including collusion between federal agencies and private sector entities to suppress conservative viewpoints, the committee has broad authority to subpoena law enforcement and national security agencies, including with regard to ongoing criminal investigations.
-The subcommittee is chaired by Representative Jim Jordan, who also chairs the Judiciary Committee.
+The United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government was a select subcommittee of the House Judiciary Committee created by the House on January 10, 2023.
+It dissolved at the beginning of the new congressional session on January 3, 2025.
+Established to investigate alleged abuses of federal authority, including collusion between federal agencies and private sector entities to suppress conservative viewpoints, the committee had broad authority to subpoena law enforcement and national security agencies, including with regard to ongoing criminal investigations.

+The subcommittee was chaired by Representative Jim Jordan, who also chaired the Judiciary Committee.